ory/docs/docs/hydra/faq.md

 > Aeneas @arekkas 15:51
 > nah, simply write your http calls in a way that if a 401 or 403 occurrs, the
 > token is refreshed that's the easiest and cleanest

+## Hydra won't remember my login

+Hydra only keeps track of the session if you set the `remember_me` parameter in the `accept login request`.
+Otherwise the login challenge will always instruct you to show the login formular.